telmogoncalves/telmo/writings/associative-array.md

 }
 ```

-Alright, if we can each function we should get a console log with the respective content:
+Alright, if we call each function we should get a console log with the respective content:

 ```js
 start(); // Starting...